hugoeulry/hugoeulry.github.io/content/post/EM.md

 # Summary.
 An optional shortened abstract.
-summary: We consider the parabolic stochastic quantization equation associated to the {{< math >}}$\Phi^4_2${{< /math >}} model on the torus in a spatial white noise environment.
+summary: We consider the parabolic stochastic quantization equation associated to the $\Phi^4_2$ model on the torus in a spatial white noise environment.
 We study the long time behavior of this heat equation with independent multiplicative white noise and additive spacetime white noise and prove convergence towards a unique invariant measure.

 #featured: true